 Writing and Rhetoric: digital rhetoric, technical communication, writing across the curriculum, composition pedagogy, digital curation, theories and histories of rhetoric, digital humanities, rhetorics and poetics of memory, media ecology, medieval rhetorics and poetics

-Prior to coming to George Mason, he worked as an editor, writer, and project manager with The Cooler Minds, LLC; worked as the processing archivist of Saint Louis University's Walter J. Ong Manuscript Collection; and taught courses in writing, digital rhetoric and composition, digital English studies, history of rhetoric, technical communication, writing for scientists and engineers, British literature, medieval literature, and science fiction at Creighton University, Saint Louis University, University of North Carolina-Wilmington, and Winthrop University.
+Prior to coming to George Mason, he worked as an editor, writer, and project manager with The Cooler Minds, LLC; worked as the processing archivist of Saint Louis University's Walter J. Ong Manuscript Collection; and taught undergraduate and graduate courses in writing, digital rhetoric and composition, digital English studies, history of rhetoric, technical communication, writing for scientists and engineers, British literature, medieval literature, and science fiction at Creighton University, Saint Louis University, University of North Carolina-Wilmington, and Winthrop University.

 I'm currently researching the intersections of digital rhetoric, technical communication, and digital curation to identify best practices for creating born-digital scholarship to ensure long-term access and (re)use.

 Fellow, Walter J. Ong, SJ, Center for Language, Media, and Culture (non-stipendiary), 2012-2015.

 PhD student, Writing and Rhetoric, George Mason University

 MA, English, Portland State University

 “Hacking the Poster: Crafting Interactive Physical-Digital Poster Presentations.”
 Computers and Writing.
 East Carolina University, NC.
 14-17 May 2020.
 Conference cancelled.

 "Preserving Digital Scholarship Using the Variable Media Approach."
 Computers and Writing.
 University of Findlay, Findlay, OH.
 3 June 2017.